 On the other hand, hormonal acne responds very well to simple changes in your diet and lifestyle.
 That’s why your diet is actually the first step in the management of hormonal acne.
 So, let’s explore it in detail.

-Best Foods and Diet for hormonal acne
+Best Foods and Diet for Hormonal Acne Treatment

 The type of foods you eat and your diet overall plays an important role in the health of your skin.
 That’s why you should closely monitor your diet.